 - Apply moisturizer to your skin several times a day, especially after taking a shower or bath.

 - Take fewer showers or baths, maybe every other day.

-- Shower or bathe in lukewarm water.
+- Shower or bathe in lukewarm rather than hot water.

-- Avoid skin products with harsh chemicals.
+- Avoid skin products with harsh chemicals or fragrances.